Qtzirl/K9PiAlarm/README.md

 ## Very Far Future / Need Help:
 - Interface with a Vehicle via Bluetooth OBD to send commands when temperature reaches alert to roll down windows and set off car alarm.
 - Some other way to alert a user (like a pager or beeper) that temperature has reached alert level.
+- UI Update to a cleaner more professional look